YoungWoong-Cho/YoungWoong-Cho.github.io/_posts/paper_review/2021-09-28-Convolutional_Recurrent_Network_for_Road_Boundary_Extraction.md

 "A... what?"

 If you are stuttering, don't worry.
-Let me explain it for you.
+Let's dissect it one by one.

 A **distance transform**, or a distance map, is a map where each pixel represents the distance to the nearest boundary pixel.
 Take a look at the figure below.